Skip to main content

 • Configure Your Project's Budget Views.
 After adding your project's budget data, your Procore Administrator might want to explore our dynamic and customisable budget views.
 For details, see Set up a New Budget View.
 You can set up one or multiple budget views, along with a wide variety of data columns, such as Original Budget AmountBudget ChangesRevised BudgetPending Budget Changes and more.
 You can also actively manage and monitor your project's budget using the 'Forecast to Complete' feature.
 For details, see Use the Forecast To Complete Feature

 • Utilise Data Collected in the Field to Track Labour Costs and Production Quantities.
-For customers that have purchased Procore's Workforce Management and Field Productivity tools, your budget can be set to automatically Add a Budget View for Real-Time Labour Costing and Set Up the Procore Labour Productivity Cost Budget View.
+For customers that have purchased Procore's Workforce Management and Field Productivity tools, your budget can be set to automatically.
+See Field Productivity and Project Financials: Setup Guide.

 • Reallocate Funds from One Line Item to Another Using Budget Changes.
 Use the budget changes feature to transfer money between budget codes.
 For example, if you have cost savings related to one budget code because it came in under budget, but expect another budget code to come in over budget, you can reallocate funds from the first budget code and add it to the latter budget code as a contingency.
 Budget changes only appear on the Budget tool, so your vendors will not see your internal adjustments.
 For details, see Create Budget Changes